gorouflex/MDFWindows/README.md

 # MDFWindows
 Unlocked MDF

-MDF but it's free updated to the lastest version that i can do to unlocked it.Have fun when using it.
+MDF but it's free updated to the lastest version that i can do to unlocked it.

-😊😊😊
+Credit: GorouFlex aka KRJ